make-03/SunsetWebinterfaceMiddleware/README.md

 * testing of the following scenarios:
      * limiting concurrent threads in `application.properties` and test what happens when several users want to execute code concurrently
      * what happens if user closes browser window during execution of code?
-* implement solution for manually cancelling only the corresponding sunset process for a specific user instead of terminating all java processes
-     * research existing code from old webinterface (threadpools + timeouts etc.)
-     * maybe use session id to uniquely identify client requests (and map them to corresponding pid -> use Map-datatype)
+* improve unique id generation for each user in javascript

 * **potential future tasks, currently not needed**
      * research `Docker` and its basic functionalities
      * deploy generated .jar file + keystore + sunset.jar in docker-container and run it

 ---

-Last edited @ [16.04.2019]
+Last edited @ [21.10.2019]